Straqpy/Straqpy/README.md

 - 👋Hi, my name is Stelios Trimis and I'm 21 years.
 I am leaving in Greece .

 - 👀I'm college student at the University of Ioannina, in the IT and Telecommunications sector, and im following Software Engineering.
-I really like Web Development the most.

 - 🙌All my life want to be a programmer, because in the future I will really like meeting new people from all over the world and we will exchange different views about ours job and programming things.